whyhankee/node-flw/README.md

 [![Circle CI](https://circleci.com/gh/whyhankee/flw.svg?style=svg)](https://circleci.com/gh/whyhankee/flw)

+## Disclaimer / Current state

+  **It seems to work, would not use in production** - API's could still change.

 ### What / Why

 `async` is the defacto standard for async flow control.
 I do have some issues here that I would like to improve: